 The state of Tennessee is known for its beautiful scenery, mountains, trails, rivers, and lakes.
 Throughout the state, one can look anywhere and take in the utter beauty that has long been described by residents and visitors.
 Fortunately for residents in Belle Meade, the parks and outdoor adventures available have every part of the state's charm.
-Whether people are looking for a small kid-friendly park or a massive outdoor adventure, the best parks are right here in Belle Meade.
+Whether people are looking for a small kid-friendly park or a massive outdoor adventure, read on to find the best parks right here in Belle Meade.

 Warner Parks Amenities

 - Walking and hiking trails

 - Tennis courts

 Warner Parks comprises two parks in the Metro Nashville Parks and Recreation system.
 Listed in the National Register of Historic Places, Edwin Warner Park and Percy Warner Park come together to create the Warner Parks.
 These two parks span more than 3,100 acres of forest and fields that are available for public use.
 Only 9 miles from downtown Nashville, the Warner Parks are easily accessible for Belle Meade residents.

 Millions of visitors and residents visit Warner Parks annually to take in the sights and enjoy the activities available.
 The parks feature hiking, mountain biking, and equestrian trails, in addition to public courses for cross-country runners.
 Tennis and other athletic fields are also available, along with multiple golf courses.
 There is truly something for everyone at the Warners Parks.